-Each spring, institutions must submit copies of their satisfactory academic progress (SAP) policy, repayment policy, student budgets, and, if requested, award packaging policy for WSAC approval, in order to continue participation in state aid programs for the following fiscal year.
+Each spring, institutions must submit copies of their satisfactory academic progress (SAP) policy, repayment policy, student budgets or complete the recertification form attesting that policies meet WSAC policies depending on which process is used for the annual recertification of the Program Participation Agreement (PPA).
+Also, if requested, award packaging policy for WSAC approval, in order to continue participation in state aid programs for the following fiscal year.
 Additional supporting documentation may be requested.